discord-jda/JDA-Website/docs/using-jda/getting-started.md

     ![create bot](https://i.imgur.com/nmOR89M.png)

-6. Click **Add Bot** and confirm

-7. Make sure to make your bot public, this allows others to invite your bot to your server.
+6. Make sure to make your bot public, this allows others to invite your bot to your server.

     ![public bot](https://i.imgur.com/la0JbJi.png)